-Revenues in its Irish and UK operations were down 23.6% on an underlying basis, with a 24.1% reduction in underlying agronomy services and crop input volumes in the three month period.
+Its Ireland and UK operations saw an increase in underlying agronomy services and crop input volumes of 16.4% in the three month period.

-It said the total autumn/winter cereal and oil seed rape planted area, as a result, is now forecast to be 25% lower than last year at 2.1 million hectares.
+Origin said the total autumn/winter planted area is expected to be 5.1% higher than last year at 2.5 million hectares.

-Origin's Continental Europe operations also recorded an underlying volume reduction in agronomy services and crop inputs of 17.9%.
+Its Continental Europe operations also recorded an underlying volume increase in agronomy services and crop inputs of 22.4%.

 It noted a solid start to the year across the segment, some of which is attributable to brought forward demand due to concerns about supply chain challenges.

 Looking ahead, Origin Enterprises that favourable planting levels set a solid foundation for continued progress later in the financial year, subject to normal weather risks which may arise as the year progresses.